 D&D for Parents Jaclyn Lewis D&D for Parents Jaclyn Lewis

-A Parent’s Guide to Baldur’s Gate 3
+A Parent’s Guide to Baldur’s Gate 3: Is it Safe for Kids?

 The game Baldur's Gate 3 is about as close as you can get to Dungeons & Dragons in video-game form.
 Players create a party of adventurers, choosing from the D&D classes of barbarian, bard, cleric, druid, fighter, monk, paladin, ranger, rogue, sorcerer, warlock, and wizard.
 They cast D&D spells, like Fireball and Polymorph, use D&D items, like a Potion of Healing or a Sword of Life Stealing, and fight D&D monsters, like owlbears and mimics.
 Even the world itself is D&D, from organizations like the Harpers and the Flaming Fists to the eponymous city of Baldur's Gate itself.
 So many young people play D&D and have heard about Baldur's Gate 3, which has many parents asking if this game is right for their children.
 We're here to help you answer that question!